Carly Simon: 1990–1994: My Romance, Have You Seen Me Lately, and continued success

 In 1993, Simon was commissioned by the Metropolitan Opera Association and the Kennedy Center to record a contemporary opera that would appeal to younger people.
 The result was Romulus Hunt (named after its 12-year-old protagonist), released in November of that year.
 In December 2014, the Nashville Opera Association premiered a new performance edition of the opera.
 Also in 1993, Simon published her fourth children's book, The Nighttime Chauffeur, and contributed to Swiss musician Andreas Vollenweider's album Eolian Minstrel; she co-wrote the song "Private Fires" with Vollenweider, and was featured vocalist on the song.
+Simon wrote and performed the theme song, titled "The Promise and the Prize", for the short-lived sitcom Phenom (1993–1994).

 In 1994, she covered the song "Take Me Out to the Ball Game" for Ken Burns' film Baseball, as well as a recording of "I've Got a Crush on You" for Larry Adler's tribute album The Glory of Gershwin.
 That same year, Simon recorded and released her 16th album, Letters Never Sent.
 The album originated from Simon finding an old box of letters that she'd written, but never mailed, and she set a handful of them to music.
 Entertainment Weekly stated "The results are funky, fascinating, and sumptuous.
 A daring move that pays off."
 From the album, Simon wrote "Like A River" in honor of her mother, Andrea Simon, and "Touched by the Sun" for her dear friend, Jackie Onassis, both of whom died from cancer in 1994.
 The song "The Night Before Christmas", originally written for the 1992 Nora Ephron film This Is My Life and featured on the soundtrack album, was also featured in Ephron's 1994 film Mixed Nuts, as well as its soundtrack album.
 That same year, Simon released Bells, Bears and Fishermen, a spoken word recording of her first three children's books: Amy the Dancing Bear, The Boy of the Bells, and The Fisherman's Song, complete with sound effects and original music.